rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   #### TQL extended relationships<br>

+  Here are some examples of extended relationships that connect multiple nodes:

+  <b>Query Intent:</b>

   The following MATCH query examples show variations in constructions that use relationships and other conditions.
 To try out a query example, you append the MATCH statement to the following tql endpoint and make a GET request from a API client or use cURL. <br>
   <br>
   `https://v6-1.technopedia.com/tql?q=<MATCH Statement>`

 left_code_blocks:
   - code_block: |-
       MATCH (n:SOFTWARE_RELEASE)-[:HAS_A]->(:SOFTWARE_VERSION)-[:HAS_A]->(sp:SOFTWARE_PRODUCT)-[:HAS_A]->(m:MANUFACTURER)<-[:HAS_A]-(:CPU_MODEL) WHERE m.manufacturer CONTAINS "TEL" RETURN n.release, sp.product, m.manufacturer LIMIT 5